The SMG that’s actually a LMG | Czech ZK 383 9mm

 Frequently Asked Questions

-What makes the Czech ZK 383 unique?
+What makes the Czech ZK 383 unique compared to other submachine guns?

 What historical significance does the ZK 383 hold?